SRI-CSL/sri-glibc-malloc/README.md

 This software is a variant of the malloc subsystem of GNU's Standard C library (GLibc).
 It separates the metadata from the client memory for increased security.
 The software currently targets the x86_64 linux architecture and has been tested mainly on Ubuntu 14.04.
+It is based on glibc-2.23.

 #  Building